 At a recruiting agency, the product is people.
 The ability to set the right expectations and find qualified candidates efficiently, and at scale, is a must.
 External recruiters track a lot of numbers in addition to — or in place of — the recruiting metrics above.

-According to Bullhorn’s 2015 North American Staffing and Recruiting Trends Report, agency recruiting professionals consider the following six core sales and delivery metrics most important:
+According to Bullhorn’s 2018 North American Staffing and Recruiting Trends Report, agency recruiting professionals consider the following three core sales and delivery metrics most important:

 Let’s examine how they compare to internal recruiting metrics.

 - Fill Rate: Over half of respondents chose fill rate as the most important recruiting delivery process metric.
 This is understandable, since placement is king for agencies — no fills, no money.

 - Hit Rate: This is simply the ratio of job offers made to job offers accepted.
 Sound familiar?
 That’s because it’s the same as the “Offer to Acceptance Ratio” that internal recruiters track.
 This measure shows how productive your recruitment process is.

 - Customer Satisfaction: Customer satisfaction as a priority has actually dropped, as it was the primary priority for agencies in 2017.
 Bullhorn CEO Gordon Burnes explains the difficulty in using customer satisfaction as the primary success metric:

 Using customer satisfaction as the only recruiting metric can be problematic because it may change from placement to placement and is difficult to measure accurately.
 While subjective satisfaction input is valuable, performance benchmarking recognizes the value of more standard metrics such as fill rate and hit rate.
 Repeat business also serves as a meaningful proxy for customer satisfaction.